-This section provides more details for \Cref{subsec:off_the_shelf}, where we show our findings generalize to an off-the-shelf VLM such as Qwen2-VL-7B-Instruct \citep{wang2024qwen2vl}.
-Here, we provide more empirical evidence that we still find a similar \textit{Mid-Layer Leap} phenomenon on Qwen2-VL, albeit less pronounced (presumably since the LLM weights were finetuned).
+This section provides additional details for \Cref{subsec:off_the_shelf}.
+We verify that the \textit{Mid-Layer Leap} generalizes to all six off-the-shelf VLMs, and provide a deeper analysis for Qwen2-VL-7B-Instruct.

+\paragraph{Mid-Layer Leap across all six models} \Cref{fig:offtheshelf_layer_alignment} shows the layer alignment heatmaps for all six off-the-shelf VLMs.
+All six exhibit the same hallmark pattern observed in the controlled setup (\Cref{fig:which_layer_to_compare_to}): visual tokens at layer 0 align primarily to middle LLM layers (the leap), while from mid-processing onward a diagonal pattern emerges.
+This confirms that the Mid-Layer Leap is not an artifact of our controlled training setup but a robust property of how visual tokens interact with LLM representations.

-\paragraph{Setup} Qwen2-VL differs from our controlled training along several axes: it was trained in multiple stages on 1.4 trillion tokens; crucially the LLM and vision encoder are unfrozen at some stages; it uses various different datasets at different stages, e.g.\ instruction tuning data; and finally it relies on elaborate image token preprocessing.
-While this leads to a stronger model worth investigating with \lens, it also makes it harder to ablate and fully understand which components contribute to certain insights (which we conduct in \Cref{app:ablations} with our controlled setup instead).
+\paragraph{Deeper analysis: Qwen2-VL-7B-Instruct} Among the six off-the-shelf models, we conduct a more detailed analysis for Qwen2-VL-7B-Instruct \citep{wang2024qwen2vl} as a representative example.
+Qwen2-VL differs from our controlled training along several axes: it was trained in multiple stages on 1.4 trillion tokens; crucially the LLM and vision encoder are unfrozen at some stages; it uses various different datasets at different stages, e.g.\ instruction tuning data; and finally it relies on elaborate image token preprocessing.
 We apply the same evaluation methodology as before: 100 random visual token patches evaluated by our LLM judge across layers $\ell \in \{0, 1, 2, 4, 8, 16, 24, 26, 27\}$.
 Since Qwen2-VL uses a finetuned version of Qwen2's LLM (not the frozen base model), we extract contextual embeddings from Qwen2-VL's own LLM backbone to ensure proper alignment.

-\paragraph{Mid-Layer Leap} \Cref{fig:qwen2vl_analysis} shows the layer alignment and token drift for Qwen2-VL.
-We observe the expected diagonal pattern for most layers, where visual tokens at layer $n$ have most nearest neighbors from LLM layer $n$.
-However, for visual tokens at layer $0$, we again observe the ``leap'' where most nearest neighbors come from LLM layer $4$.
-Likewise, visual tokens undergo less change throughout LLM layers compared to text tokens, similar to our controlled setup (\Cref{fig:same_token_similarity}), though they do change more in Qwen2-VL than in our frozen LLM models.
+\Cref{fig:qwen2vl_analysis} shows the layer alignment and token drift for Qwen2-VL.
+For visual tokens at layer $0$, the leap is to LLM layer $4$, then from layer 1 onward a clear diagonal pattern emerges.
+Visual tokens also undergo more change throughout LLM layers than in our frozen-LLM controlled setup, though still substantially less than text tokens (see \Cref{fig:same_token_similarity}).